avontd2868/filament/README.md

 filament
 ========

 A lightweight application for tracking 3D printing jobs.
+Soon to be an actual CRUD app.